rigofunc/xyting.github.io/_posts/2016-7-6-Set-derived-class-properties-from-base-class.md

 layout: default
 ---

-Today, I found some codes was written a year ago, I'm surprising so that I write this for recording it.
+Today, I found some codes was written a year ago, that's written for my own ORM implementations.
+The surprising feature is set derived class properties from base class, this feature will be always used by some software architect.

 ```csharp
     public class A {